 Seeing conversation among people as a never-ending process, then, offers a different perspective on participation - a perspective whereby one person's message joins with that of another and one person's meaning joins with that of another.
-According to Bakhtin, meaning is created only when people gather and their utterances are brought together, where each side takes on aspects of the other (outsideness), hence allowing each side to illuminate each other.
-This produces what might be termed a "surplus of seeing" - a sort of capability that manifests itself through speech, by which things are enriched by insights being brought to bear from more than one person.
-A "surplus of seeing" develops in a back-and-forth manner within a "stretch of talk" as utterances are transposed among con-texts and situations (Jabri, 2005a).
-A "surplus of seeing" along these lines of thinking is instrumental in the development of the notion of learning organization.
+According to Bakhtin, meaning is created only when utterances are brought together, where each side takes on aspects of the other (outsideness), hence allowing each side to obtain a more illuminated image of each other.
+This produces what might be termed a 'surplus of seeing' - a sort of capability that manifests itself through speech, by which things are enriched by insights being brought to bear from more than one angle.
+A 'surplus of seeing' develops in a back-and-forth manner within a 'stretch of talk' as utterances are transposed among con-texts and situations.
+A 'surplus of seeing' along these lines of thinking is instrumental in the development of the notion of learning organization.
 It can benefit change communication in depicting new ways for producing improvements and innovation in team learning.